estanley16/SimBA/README.md

 </p>

-Implementation for framework presented in our MICCAI 2023 paper: "[A flexible framework for simulating and evaluating biases in deep learning-based medical image analysis](https://link.springer.com/chapter/10.1007/978-3-031-43895-0_46)" and utilized in our journal paper "[Towards objective and systematic evaluation of bias in artificial intelligence for medical imaging](https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocae165/7701447)".
+Implementation for framework presented in our MICCAI 2023 paper: "[A flexible framework for simulating and evaluating biases in deep learning-based medical image analysis](https://link.springer.com/chapter/10.1007/978-3-031-43895-0_46)" and utilized in our journal papers "[Towards objective and systematic evaluation of bias in artificial intelligence for medical imaging](https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocae165/7701447)" and "[Where, why, and how is bias learned in medical image analysis models?
+A study of bias encoding within convolutional networks using synthetic data](https://www.thelancet.com/journals/ebiom/article/PIIS2352-3964(24)00537-1/fulltext)"

 Our code here is based on our initial feasibility study of spatially localized morphological bias effects in structural neuroimaging datasets.
 However, the crux of the SimBA framework is the **systematic augmentation of a template image with disease (target) effects, bias effects, and subject effects**.
 This simple procedure can be expanded to other organ templates and imaging modalities.